Women in cybersecurity

 Women In Cybersecurity

-A silent war is being waged for a different kind of security: equal representation.
+A silent war is being waged for a different kind of security: equal representation of women in cybersecurity.
 While the digital landscape holds immense opportunity, a stark gender gap persists within the cybersecurity industry.

 This article delves into the reasons behind the underrepresentation of women in cybersecurity, a field constituting a mere 24% female workforce.
 We will explore the challenges faced by women, the importance of diversity in this critical domain, and promising initiatives paving the way for a more inclusive future.